DavidisTH/LCC/README.md

 - Translation powered by the `unofficial Google Translate API`.

 ## Future Improvements
-- To add an option to automatically recognize spoken language when 'D' key is pressed (Unofficial Google Speech engine ???).
-This would be super perfect.
-- Enhance translation stability and performance.
+- Enhance translation stability and performance - to greyout old text and colorize only newly added
-- Add support for more translation services.

 Made with love ❤️ for those who need it.